walwalwalides/Delphi-Collection-Component/Contact Library/README.md

 # Contact Library
-- Set of Delphi VCL Components, Classes and Routines For User.
+- Set of Delphi VCL Components, Classes and Routines For User Contact.

 ![](Contact-Library.png)